AnyLog-co/documentation/examples/Aggregations Examples.md

 ```anylog
 set aggregations encoding where dbms = examples and table = compression and encoding = arle and tolerance = 10
 ```
+Note: tolerance 10 means that 10% deviation from the initial value is considered unchanged value.

 ### Retrieve the declarations
 ```anylog